Jointeg/ubirch-poc-manager/README.md

   to authenticate and obtain data from Keycloak.
 * `database.dataSourceClassName` - Represents class name of DataSource that will be used by POC-Service.
 We are using PostgreSQL so it will be `org.postgresql.ds.PGSimpleDataSource`.
 * `database.dataSource.serverName` - Hostname of DB.

+### Performing DB migration

+If You want to perform migration, then You have to invoke command `mvn clean flyway:migrate -Dflyway.configFiles=flyway.conf`, where `flyway.conf` is a configuration file with User/Password/DB URL information.
+It will run migration basing on scripts located in `resources/db/migration` location.

 ## Built With